Smoke bush: pruning, propagation & the most beautiful varieties

 The foliage strongly resembles the variety ˈRoyal Purpleˈ [Photo: gardenia68/ Shutterstock.com]

-• Cotinus coggygria ˈSmokey Joeˈ: this medium-growing cultivar bears green foliage and pinkish-reddish fruit clusters.
-The height and width grow up to 2.5 m.
+• Cotinus coggygria ˈSmokey Joeˈ: this medium-size cultivar bears green foliage and pink fruit clusters with a height and width of up to 2.5m.

-• Cotinus coggygria ˈYoung Ladyˈ: the flowers of this low-growing, green-leaved variety are yellow, pink in colour while the fruit decoration is white, brown.
-It can also reach a height and width of 2.5 m.
+• Cotinus coggygria ˈYoung Ladyˈ: the flowers of this low-growing, green-leaved variety are yellow and pink in colour, while the fruit is light brown.
+It can also reach a height and width of 2.5m.

 Red and pink foliage of the smoke tree shrub